influxdata/docs-v2/content/influxdb/clustered/get-started/write.md

   a [database token](/influxdb/clustered/admin/tokens/#database-tokens) with sufficient permissions to the specified database

-If successful, the output is an HTTP `204 No Content` status code.
+If successful, the output is an HTTP `204 No Content` status code; otherwise, the status code and error message.

 <!--pytest-codeblocks:expected-output-->